argdaniellarrea/kafkacatrunner/README.md

 After this you should be ready to use it

 ### Usage Examples:
-Basic Usage
+Basic Usage:

 `kafkacatRunner -aps ./my-environment-config-file.conf -m jq -t myTopic -o 9999 -p 0`

-You can use config files too!
+You can use config files too!:

 `kafkacatRunner -c ./config.txt`

 Here is a little example of config.txt:

 ```
 mode=jq
 authPathSource=./my-environment-config-file.conf